nolanbconaway/underground/readme.md

   Request an MTA feed via a route or URL.

   ROUTE_OR_URL may be either a feed URL or a route (which will be used to look up the feed url).
+ROUTE_OR_URL may also be "BUS" to access the bus feed.

   Examples (both access the same feed):